-She previously served as Human Resources VP for Arca Continental Coca-Cola Southwest Beverages and Talent and Culture Director in Arca Continental.
-She has collaborated for more than 20 years in leadership positions in human resources area within the Coca-Cola System, including the Human Capital Direction in The Coca-Cola Company corporate offices, in Atlanta.
-She holds an MBA from the University of Texas.
+Chief Human Resources Officer since December 2021, prior to which she was Talent and Culture Director for Arca Continental and Human Resources Director for Arca Continental Coca-Cola Southwest Beverages.
+She has worked for more than 20 years within the Coca-Cola System in various roles in the human resources area, including Human Resources Director at The Coca-Cola Company corporate offices in Atlanta.
+She has an MBA from the University of Texas.